dask/dask-ml/docs/source/pytorch.rst

 Each parameter that the PyTorch `nn.Module` takes is prefixed with `module__`, and same for the optimizer (`optim.SGD` takes a `lr` and `momentum` parameters).
+The ``niceties`` make sure Skorch uses all the data for training and doesn't print excessive amounts of logs.

 Now, this model can be used with Dask-ML.
-The following examples have been
+For example, it's possible to do the
-implemented:
+following:

-* Using PyTorch with the relevant model selection in Dask-ML, :class:`~dask_ml.model_selection.HyperbandSearchCV` (TODO: link).
+* Use PyTorch with the Dask-ML's model selection, including :class:`~dask_ml.model_selection.HyperbandSearchCV`.
-* Using PyTorch with Dask-ML's :class:`~dask_ml.wrappers.Incremental` (TODO: link).
+* Use PyTorch with Dask-ML's :class:`~dask_ml.wrappers.Incremental`.

 .. _Skorch: https://skorch.readthedocs.io/en/stable/
 .. _PyTorch: https://pytorch.org